2i2c-org/2i2c-org.github.io/content/home/services.md

 +++

-2i2c provides hosted infrastructure and consulting for interactive computing environments that power a number of workflows in research and education.
+2i2c provides hosted infrastructure and development for interactive computing workflows in research and education.